yehezkel1999/pokerSingle/README.md

 This project implements a knockout texas hold'em poker game in c++.
 Each class is devided into a .h and a .cpp file.
-Currently, this project runs on the console terminal and can either be played with console inputs or just with bots, where you see them play until there is one winner left (you can control this in the flags file).
+Currently, this project runs on the console terminal and can either be played with console inputs or just with bots, where you see them play until there is one winner left.

 ## Flags.h:
-This file includes flags for debbugging, in order to play a game of poker yourself change the JUST_BOTS flag to 0.
+This file includes flags for debbugging

 ## main.cpp
-This is the main application source file. simply build the project and run pokerSingle.exe to see it running.
+This is the main application source file.

 ## pokerSingle.vcxproj
 This is the main project file for VC++ projects generated using an Application Wizard.